Francodo/Product-Launch-Deliver-A-product-To-The-Market/README.md

 Francis odo

-This project is about the development of all the necessary product documentation needed for a launch or take a product to the market.
+This project is about managing the product development process, and the development of all the necessary product documentation needed for a launch or take a product to the market.

 The following documentaions are provided: